A Better Way to Teach Kids How to Read Music

 By associating information with familiar or catchy phrase, students enhance their retention and recall.
 From this they gain confidence and momentum to be able to read music, and eventually being able to site read effectively.

-Above is the picture, called Notes on the Grand Staff Memory Phrases.
 First, I’d like to point out the structure of the picture with the colors highlighted on the treble and bass clefs.
 I have my students highlight treble clef blue because blue is the color of the sky- think high notes.
 Bass clef is highlighted green the color of the grass-think low notes.

 The cartoons on the page are all tied to together from the face up high in the sky to the bug down in the grass.
 The cartoons that represent the high notes in the treble clef are the sun and the bird.
-The cartoons that represent the low notes in the bass left are the cow and the bug.
+The cartoons that represent the low notes in the bass are the cow and the bug.

-The cow down low needs lots of “space” when he eats all that grass, so we think “space” in the “bass”.
+Bass clef spaces: “The cow down low needs lots of ‘space’ when he eats all that grass.”

 So why do teachers avoid using acronyms/mnemonics?